 Training the unemployed for the future of work

 Tens of millions of Americans are out of work, and while according to the Washington Post, 77% of such workers believe they’ll get their jobs back, economists warn that 40+% of those jobs could be permanently lost.
 In an era of mass layoffs with impending automation on the horizon, traditional outplacement models that shuffle workers from one frontline job to the next may be obsolete.
 Guild Education, an Ulu portfolio company has launched Next Chapter.
 Guild already works with some of America’s largest employers.
 In partnership with Walmart, they’ve helped thousands of cashiers upskill into high-demand healthcare roles.
 At Lowe’s, they helped thousands of employees transition from store roles into the skilled trades like HVAC technician, electrician, and carpenter.

 Using matching algorithms and live coaching, they can help workers explore and select career paths that align with their skills and provide them with long-term economic mobility.
 Workers who need new skills to pursue their chosen career path get matched with the right programs and funding sources to get the training they need without going into debt.
 They offer career assessment and navigation, training programs, support services and job placement.
-If you are laid-off or furloughed you can find out more here.
-If you are an employer reducing your workforce or hiring, find out more about how Next Chapter can help here.

 Inspired by her Mom, one doctor is directing help to underserved communities